Back & Neck Conditions

 Osgood Schlatters Disease - This is a disease often associated with the growing pains of youth, due to increased tension or growth spurts.
 The bone swells and can be visible at the top of the shin.
 Kids who jump or run or who are physically active may be more prone to Osgood Schlatters Disease.

 Medial & Lateral Meniscus Tears - This is when a cartilage tissue in the knee tears.
-A lateral is the outer side, while a medial is the inner side and these happen often during athletics when a sudden shift in movement or direction causes a rip to take place.
-If brunt force is placed while a knee is firmly planted, it can cause a meniscal tear.
-Some people get it from weight bearing activities, such as stair climbing, kneeling, bending, squatting or other repetitive movements.
+A lateral is an outer side, while a medial is an inner side, and these happen often during athletics when a sudden shift in movement or direction causes a rip to take place.
+If blunt force is placed while a knee is firmly planted, it can cause a meniscal tear.
+Some people get it from weight-bearing activities, such as stair climbing, kneeling, bending, squatting or other repetitive movements.

 LCL or MCL Tears - Either Lateral Collateral Ligament or Medial Collateral Ligament injuries involve the tearing of these stabilizers of the knee, usually from side-to-side movements or excessive twisting motion.
 The tears can be mild or severe, or small or large enough to rupture and cause terrible disability and pain.

-Knee Arthritis - Once arthritis sets into a knee, it lessens the knee’s natural ability to bend and absorb shock, especially as the arthritis worsens and more cartilage rubs away.
-The joint space may narrow to a point where the bone is rubbing against bone, with no shock absorption in between.
-A patient may hear clicking, grinding or feel as though the knee is locked in place during certain movements.
+Knee Arthritis - Once arthritis sets into a knee, it lessens the knee’s natural ability to bend and absorb shock, especially as arthritis worsens and more cartilage rubs away.
+The joint space may narrow to a point where the bone is rubbing against the bone, with no shock absorption in between.
+A patient may hear a clicking, grinding, or feel as though the knee is locked in place during certain movements.

 Bakers Cysts - Although associated with knee joint injury, the baker’s cyst is often a secondary condition to the changes from having a meniscal tear or osteoarthritis.
 It appears in the form of a lumpy, swollen and hard cyst on the back of the knee, and can become sore and painful.